 A member of the police force or a designated person who has reason to believe that a person has committed a prescribed offence under this Act may, within 35 days after the alleged offence is believed to have been committed, give an infringement notice to the alleged offender.

-[Section 117D inserted by No. 30 of 2003 s.
+[Section 117D inserted: No. 30 of 2003 s.
 34.]

 117E.
 Content of infringement notice